Email signature management: The complete guide

 IT can create a signature template with custom HTML, offering more control but posing challenges.
 On Office 365 (Microsoft 365) or Microsoft Exchange, disclaimers with HTML appear at the bottom of email chains, not under the latest message.
 In Google Workspace, HTML can be added via the Append footer setting, but the signature design, not raw code, must be pasted.

-5. Receiving constant requests from marketing
+5. Constant requests from marketing

 For marketing teams, email signatures present a valuable opportunity to expand a company’s social reach.
 They’re an effective way to amplify marketing campaigns.
 However, updates require swift action to keep campaigns on track, which end up landing on the IT team.

-6. Email signatures rendering differently on different devices
+6. Signatures rendering differently on devices

 Email signatures can look different on various devices and email clients.
 For example, iOS strips HTML formatting, displaying signatures in plain text.
 What appears perfect on a desktop might look broken on mobile devices, leading to a poor user experience.